 THE GLUE DOWN METHOD

 While a glue-down installation is the most expensive and labor-intensive of the three options, it’s also considered the most stable method of installation.
 That’s because of the elastic quality of glue, which allows the floor to expand and contract naturally with the seasons.
-Glue also provides sound and moisture insulation as an added benefit, especially if you use an all-in-one wood flooring glue with moisture and vapor protection.
+If you purchase a high quality adhesive you’ll get the added benefits of sound and moisture insulation, especially if you use an all-in-one wood flooring glue.

-Depending on the type of sub floor you have you may be able to use a basic wood flooring glue, for example if your sub-floor is plywood.
-On the other hand, if you’re planning to glue your floor to concrete, as in a basement renovation for example, you’ll need to use an all-in-one glue that contains a vapor barrier, to seal the concrete.
+Depending on the type of sub floor you have you may be able to use a cheaper wood flooring glue, for example if your sub-floor is plywood.
+However if you’re installing over concrete or a crawl space you’ll be required to use the all-in-one glue that contains a vapor barrier, to seal the concrete.
+Ensure that the adhesive you purchase has an upper moisture limit of at least 10 lbs and always moisture test the concrete first to ensure you don’t have an excessively wet slab.

 THE FLOATING METHOD

-- For an engineered floor, you’ll be limited to an area no more than 25 feet wide and 45 feet long.
+- For an engineered floating floor you’re limited to runs of 25 feet wide and 45 feet long.

-- For a solid floor, the limits are 15 feet wide and 25 feet long.
+- For a solid (wood all the way through) floating floor you’re limited to runs of 15 feet wide and 25 feet long.

 For a floating installation, you should use a 3-in-1 underlayment for best results.